pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/5-creating-recommendations.md

         return intent;
     }

-&rarr; Finally catch potential errors and you should have something similar to the code below.
+&rarr; Finally close the cursor and catch potential errors and you should have something similar to the code below.

     @Override
     protected void onHandleIntent(Intent intent) {